StableCoder/blog/_posts/2018-10-05-the-many-compilers-of-windows.md

 mingw32-make
 </pre>

-## Clang
+### Clang

 The same clang/LLVM project as earlier, but just using the MinGW set of headers and libraries for interfacing with Windows.

 #### Usage

-Setting up the environment is as simple as adding the toolchain to the PATH, andsetting the environment variable to tell CMake to target the specific compiler.
+Setting up the environment is as simple as adding the toolchain to the PATH, and setting the environment variable to tell CMake to target the specific compiler.

 <pre class="brush: powershell">
 # Adding the MinGW64 toolchain to PATH